FedericoCantarelli/FedericoCantarelli/README.md

 * BIPxTech [here](https://www.instagram.com/bipxtech/)
 * BIP Group [here](https://www.instagram.com/bip_group/)

-We are also Google Cloud Partner for Italy in year 2023 🎉.
-[Here](https://bipxtech.cloud/en/bip-xtech-partner-of-the-year-in-italy/) is the official press release. <br/>
+We are also Services Google Cloud Partner of the Year in Italy in 2023 🎉.
+Take a look to the official press [release](https://bipxtech.cloud/en/bip-xtech-partner-of-the-year-in-italy/)<br/>

 Since May 2023, I started a new adventure: the second-level master's degree in cloud data engineering at [CEFRIEL](https://www.cefriel.com) @ POLIMI, fully funded by the company I work for.
 During this path I am learning so many interesting topics:
 * Streaming Data Analytics